 The story is largely the wrapper; the “truths” are what’s inside it.
-It’s hard to fall back on “yeah, but it was just one of the characters saying that” when the character happens to be God.
+It’s hard to fall back on “Yeah, but it was just one of the characters saying that” when the character happens to be God.
 You can’t really say “he was having a bad day,” or “he wasn’t familiar with that Scripture.”

 Granted, I tire of people telling me they disagree with what various characters say in my novels.
 Of course they do, and so do I!
-I put unbelievers and misguided believers in my books who say things that aren’t true.
+I put unbelievers and misguided believers in my books who say things that aren’t true, or are only half true.
 These should normally be easily identified by the reader.
 But The Shack is very different.
 When it puts words in God's mouth, words other than God's as revealed in Scripture, the author subjects himself to a higher standard.
 Mack can and does say all kinds of wrong things and the author shouldn't be held accountable for them, because Mack is only a flawed human character.
 But when a member of the triune God says something that is contradicted by Scripture or known fact, it’s another matter.

 Some criticize the book for what it leaves out, or fails to emphasize.
 This is not always valid.
 A book—particularly a novel—doesn’t have to be completely balanced.
 Young’s primary subject is God’s grace, not God’s holiness.
 So holiness is given little attention, if any.
 That’s okay if—but only if—the reader already has that concept clearly in mind.
 But if the reader doesn’t have a concept of God’s holiness, then I think the exclusion tends to propagate a serious error, a wrong view of God.
-Scripture speaks of the “kindness and severity of God,” and that it is a fearful thing for the sinner to fall into the hands of the living God.
+Scripture speaks of the “kindness and severity of God,” and that it’s a fearful thing for the sinner to fall into the hands of the living God.
 If the book portrays the triune God page after page but never shows that side of Him, I think it’s regrettable.

-Things that Concern Me
+Things That Concern Me